 BY SCOT AUBREY Let's face it, it's easy during this time of year to want to just shut things down and enjoy family, friends, food, and football.

-For many of us, the holiDAYS turn into holiMONTHS, starting with a mid-November shutdown that extends well into the New Year.
+For many of us, the holiDAYs turn into holiMONTHs, starting with a mid-November shutdown that extends well into the New Year.
 Most people figure that this time of year is the perfect time to sit back, relax and slow everything down; after all, they've earned it.
-In the ultra-competitive landscape in which we operate, if you want to distinguish yourself from your fellow landlords, this is the "separation season" you must utilize to create distance from them and from your past habits.
-Let everyone else get See 'Time' on Page 4
+In the ultra-competitive landscape in which we operate, if you want to distinguish yourself from your fellow landlords, this is the "separation season" See 'It's Time' on Page 10